 Choose your meals and make your shopping list.
-When you get home, set aside a long Sunday afternoon for shopping and prep.
+Set aside a long Sunday afternoon for shopping and prep when you get home.
 Yes, meal prepping initially takes a bit of time.
 But the payoff for preparing is big: once you are done, you won’t have to cook all week!

 Things To Do On Long Car Ride To Keep Your Mind Active When You Are Driving Alone